“When God gives you an idea, He marries you to that idea and history proves greatness comes out of it.” -Tina Charles

 Rawlston Charles, also known as “Charlie,” set his sights on bringing calypso into the United States and reverse opinions of it being “too dark,” as radio stations told him regarding the sound.
 After the decision to take charge of the distribution of a genre he wished to preserve, Charlie went to become the most prominent figure in his years of production.

-“Just like any immigrant migrating over, in a mode of survival, [my dad] started Charlie’s Calypso City…because he felt like he didn’t have access to calypso,” Tina said.
+“Just like any immigrant migrating over, in a mode of survival, started Charlie’s Calypso City…because he felt like he didn’t have access to calypso,” Tina said.
 “The way you would hear American music, he wanted the quality to be the same.”

 Survival transformed into stability and soon enough, 300 of the 500 calypso records produced in the time were by the way of Charlie.